TorSkiZ/Calculator/README.md

 2. Are Linear Functions Perpendicular?:
    - Enter the coefficients a1, b1 for the first function and a2, b2 for the second function.
-   - The program will output whether the functions are perpendicular.
+   - The script will output whether the functions are perpendicular.

 3. Are Linear Functions Parallel?:
    - Enter the coefficients a1, b1 for the first function and a2, b2 for the second function.
-   - The program will output whether the functions are parallel or overlapping.
+   - The script will output whether the functions are parallel or overlapping.

 4. Is the Linear Function Constant, Increasing, or Decreasing?:
    - Enter the coefficients a and b.
-   - The program will indicate whether the function is constant, increasing, or decreasing.
+   - The script will indicate whether the function is constant, increasing, or decreasing.

 5. Print π:
    - Enter the number of decimal places to display.
-   - The program will print π to the specified accuracy and the time taken for the calculation.
+   - The script will print π to the specified accuracy and the time taken for the calculation.

 ## Code Structure
 - `draw_axes()`: Draws the coordinate axes for the graph.